ilrWebServices/ilr/README.md

 Note that the migration source will be looking for files relative to the Drupal root, so if your local files are in `/Users/YOUR_USERNAME/work/ilr/d7_files/sites/default/files`, you'll set `MIGRATE_MEDIA_SOURCE_BASE_PATH_OVERRIDE` to `/Users/YOUR_USERNAME/work/ilr/d7_files`.

+A few words about how image and media migration is handled in this codebase: The `d7_file_media` migration transforms the D7 site files (including images) into D8 media entities.
+Importantly, the D7 file id (`fid`) is mapped to the D7 media id (`mid`), so that for any given file entity in D7, there is a corresponding media entity in D8 _with the same id_.
+We take advantage of this in other migrations to ensure that images and other files are attached to D8 entities as media references.

 ## Theme Development

 This project uses a custom theme that includes shared components from the [Union Component Library][].